-When Mary Baker Eddy, the founder of Christian Science, was asked if Christian Scientists had a religious creed, she responded: “They have not, if by that term is meant doctrinal beliefs” (Science and Health with Key to the Scriptures, pp. 496–497).
-She did, however, outline a few brief tenets—or key points—that succinctly summarize the essential points of Christian Science, all of which are rooted in the Bible.
+Mary Baker Eddy, the founder of Christian Science, was asked if Christian Scientists had a religious creed.
+She answered, “They have not, if by that term is meant doctrinal beliefs” (Science and Health with Key to the Scriptures, pp. 496–497).
+She did provide a few tenets—or key points—that briefly summarize the teachings of Christian Science.
+They are rooted in the Bible.

 Tenets of Christian Science